 - A. Biosolids Treatment and Disposal.
 The authorization to dispose of biosolids provided under this permit is limited to those biosolids produced from the treatment works owned and operated by the permittee.
-The treatment methods and disposal practices are specifically designated below. - 1.
-Treatment. - a.
-Heat Drying -solids are dried by direct or indirect contact with hot gases to reduce the moisture content of the solids to 10 percent or lower.
-Either the temperature of the solids particles or exceeds 80° C (176° F) or the wet bulb temperature of the gas in contact with the solids as the solids leaves the dryer exceeds 80° C (176° F) (40 CFR 503.32(a)(8)(ii) Appendix B. B. 2. - 2.
-Description of Biosolids Disposal Method. - a.
+The treatment methods and disposal practices are designated below. - 1.
+Treatment - a.
+Composting (Windrow Method) Using the windrow method of composting, the temperature needs to be maintained at 55 °C (131 °F) or higher for fifteen days, with a minimum of five turnings during those fifteen days.
+(40 CFR 503.32(a)(8)(ii)) - 2.
+Description of Biosolids Disposal Method - a.
 Class A biosolids may be sold or given away to the public for lawn and garden use or land application. - b.
 Class B biosolids may be land applied for agriculture use or at reclamation sites at agronomic rates. - c.
-Biosolids may be disposed of in a landfill. - 3.
+Biosolids may be disposed of in a landfill, or transferred to another facility for treatment/disposal. - 3.
 Changes in Treatment Systems and Disposal Practices. - a.
 Should the permittee change their disposal methods or the biosolids generation and handling processes of the plant, the permittee must notify the Director at least 30 days in advance if the process/method is specified in 40 CFR 503.
-This includes, but is not limited to, the permanent addition or removal of any biosolids treatment units (i.e., digesters, drying beds, belt presses, etc.) and/or any other change. - b.
-Should the permittee change their disposal methods or the biosolids generation and handling processes of the plant, the permittee must notify the Director at least 180 days in advance if the process/method is not specified in 40 CFR 503.
 This includes, but is not limited to, the permanent addition or removal of any biosolids treatment units (i.e., digesters, drying beds, belt presses, etc.) and/or any other change.

-For any biosolids that are land filled, the requirements in Section 2.12 of the latest version of the EPA Region VIII Biosolids Management Handbook must be followed.
+For any biosolids that are land filled, the requirements in Section 2.12 of the latest version of the EPA Region VIII Biosolids Management Handbook must be followed

-B. Specific Limitations and Monitoring Requirements.
-All biosolids generated by this facility to be sold or given away to the public shall meet the requirements of Part III.B.1, 2, 3 and 4 listed below.

-1. Metals Limitations.
+- B. Specific Limitations and Monitoring Requirements.
+All biosolids generated by this facility to be sold or given away to the public shall meet the requirements of Part III.B.1, 2, 3 and 4 listed below. - 1.
+Metals Limitations.
 All biosolids sold or given away in a bag or similar container for application to lawns and home gardens must meet the metals limitations as described below.
 If these metals limitations are not met, the biosolids must be landfilled.

 Pollutant Limits, (40 CFR Part 503.13(b)) Dry Mass Basis

 Heavy Metals Table 1 Table 2 Table 3 Table 4

-51 Ceiling Conc.
-Limits, (mg/kg) CPLR , (mg/ha) Pollutant Conc.
-Limits, (mg/kg) APLR , (mg/ha-yr)
+Ceiling Conc.
+Limits, (mg/kg) CPLR [†] , (mg/ha) Pollutant Conc.
+Limits, (mg/kg) APLR [‡] , (mg/ha-yr)

 Total Arsenic 75 41 41 41

 Total Cadmium 85 39 39 39

-Total Copper 4300 1500 1500 1500

-Total Lead 840 300 300 300

-Total Mercury 57 17 17 17

-Total Molybdenum 75 N/A N/A N/A

-Total Nickel 420 420 420 420

-Total Selenium 100 100 100 100

-Total Zinc 7500 2800 2800 2800